joelbarmettlerUZH/Spring_Boot_Demo/README.md

 We are again marking this UserentityService as a Service via the **@Service** annotation.
 Then, we autowire the user repository to the variable called userRepository.
 Finally, we replaced the content of our methods by calls to the userRepository database.

 To return a list of all UserEntities from our database, we call userRepository.findAll(), which returns us an iterable of all entries of our database.
-Then, we loop over these entires and call the List users to add the elemnet to its list via a lambda expression.
+Then, we loop over these entries and call the List users to add the element to its list via a lambda expression.

 To add a user, we simply pass it to the database using userRepository.save(user).